SudhakarH/Jarvis/README.md

 # For Windows and Linux users:
-Change the #chromepath to run the code with any error.
+  Change the #chromepath to run the code with any error. set the path in env
+# For Mac users:
+  make sure to give the application names correctly.